nkoster/ws2/README.md

 ### (by default, the server uses port 10443)
 ```

-The server listens at port 9501 for telnet input.
+The server listens at port 9501 for text lines, like, for example nc or telnet input.

 ```bash
 ### Test